X-iZhang/glasgow-ai4biomed.github.io/content/authors/xinhao/_index.md

 <!-- I obtained my Ph.D in computer science from Sun Yat-sen University (SYSU) in December 2018. -->

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->
+I'm currently pursuing my PhD in Computing Science at the University of Glasgow, UK, following a Master's in Software Development.
+I completed my undergraduate studies at Huazhong University of Science and Technology in China.
+My research interest lies in the exploration of knowledge editing techniques within Large Language Models (LLMs), focusing on innovative methods such as locate-then-edit, memory-based knowledge retrieval, Meta Learning, and In-context Learning.
+I am particularly interested in applying these knowledge-editing strategies to the biomedical domain, aiming to address challenges in editing long-tail biomedical knowledge, domain-specific information, and sequential knowledge editing processes.